What is a financial goal?

 Here are 3 types of financial goals you can set:

-- Personal goals: Midterm financial goals can include your dreams, like buying a vacation home, renovating your current home, or even moving into a bigger house.
+• Personal financial goals: Midterm financial goals can include your dreams, like buying a vacation home, renovating your current home, or even moving into a bigger house.

 Examples of Financial Goals